prim011/CPP-Examples/Confidentiality/README.md

 ## The use of the Binary tree and the Linked list in a template format

 It makes it easy to reuse the work done in other exercises for this specific example.
-The format to accept any type of node structure makes the extension to the abstract class very easy.
+The format to accept any type of node structure makes the extension to the abstract class very easy[^6].
 The user can define the node completely independently at run time.
 The only constraint is related to the implicit need for the _index_ field to satisfy some order, typically with the overload of the '< > = ' operators.
 This index is typically different from the serial number of the users, as the index is a control field for the binary tree and the serial number can be used for checking the user identity, instead.

 Only one attention: since an abstract class can not be instantiated, we have used _typedef_ to include a pointer to the abstract class as the information stored in the nodes tree.
 This is predicated on the fact that either the Professor or the Student records are created upfront and then we use the pointer to the abstract class for each of those in the tree's nodes.
 This is in line with a real case example where, normally the requirement to store information about Students and Professors is stored differently than from those who need to manage access to the University Library.
 Thanks to the Abstract class concept in C++ it is possible to share only the information needed for the two environments.
 It is a sort of interface that those two classes have to the Library to access the building.
 In fact, in C++, an interface is usually defined as a virtual class in which *all* its member functions/methods are virtual.
 Those virtual methods are defined as the minimum that the _user_ -in this context the University Library - would need to manage access to the building.